S2E/s2e/src/Tutorials/Revgen/Revgen.rst

 Now that Revgen created a set of LLVM functions that represent individual basic blocks of the binary, it needs to assemble them into a bigger function that represents the original function of the binary.
-This is straightforward: Revgen creates a new LLVM function and fills it with calls to the original basic blocks.
+This is straightforward: Revgen creates a new LLVM function and fills it with calls to the translated basic blocks.
 So our example above would look like this: